merreltc/SevenWonders/README.md

 1. Import the "7_Wonders" into Eclipse as a Gradle Project
 2. Configure Build Path (see "Configuring the Build Path")
 3. In the package explorer, double-click src/main/java
-4. Double-click "GuiMain"
+4. Double-click "main"
-5. Right-click "GuiMainMenu" and selecte "Run As->Java Application"
+5. Right-click "Main" and selecte "Run As->Java Application"

 ## Configuring the Build Path
 1. Right click on 7_Wonders in Eclipse